bxdoan/bxdoan/README.md

 <div align="center">

-> Believe you can and you're halfway there.
+> It’s not the years in your life that count.
+It’s the life in your years.

-> — Theodore Roosevelt
+> — Abraham Lincoln —

 </div>